-The Annual Governance Statement identifies governance issues and risks for the Council to address.
+The Annual Governance Statement identifies governance issues and risks for the Council to address, and these are linked to the following two external documents: External Auditors Draft Annual Report for 2020/21 and the External Auditors Draft Report for 2021/22 and 2022/23.
 These include that the Council in November 2023 received a Report from the Council's External Auditor setting out that the Council had received a S24 Statement for non-delivery of the 2020/21 to 2022/23 Accounts within the required timescales due to the implementation of a new financial ledger and the inherent financial risks associated with this.
 In respect of Governance Arrangements relating to the 2021/22 financial year: